Transaction Costs in Charitable Giving in Germany

 There is minimal evidence on how important transaction costs, such as the inconvenience of responding to a mailing, are in deterring people from charitable giving.
 Researchers partnered with the Bavarian State Opera House in Germany to evaluate the impact of a variety of communications strategies on the frequency of donations.
 They found that including a pre-filled bank transfer form in the letter substantially increased the response rate, perhaps because this lowered the effort required to make a donation.
 Providing non-responsive donors with a reminder to donate also proved relatively effective, but featuring slogans prominently on envelopes had no effect.

-In 2002, more than 241 billion dollars were given to charities in the United States, and 75 percent of charitable giving came in the form of private donations.1 In large-scale fundraising campaigns based on direct mailings, less than 5 percent of individuals typically donate to the charitable cause.
+In 2002, more than US$241 billion were given to charities in the United States, and 75 percent of charitable giving came in the form of private donations.1 In large-scale fundraising campaigns based on direct mailings, less than 5 percent of individuals typically donate to the charitable cause.
 Organizations often depend on the support of outside donors to finance their mission, but fundraisers are divided as to the most efficient means of attracting donations.
 The disagreement arises in part because there is minimal evidence on how important transaction costs, such as the inconvenience of responding to a mailing, are in deterring people from charitable giving.

 Context of the evaluation